whoisdsmith/BOOKMRKS-MTHRFCKR-II/Search/More Custom Search Engines.md

 ---

-## More Custom Search Engines
+### More Custom Search Engines

 ![](https://opensourceconnections.com/wp-content/uploads/2020/05/sedgeway-2.png)

 [Feedback debt: what the Segway teaches search teams - OpenSource Connections](https://opensourceconnections.com/blog/2020/03/19/feedback-debt) - Does anyone else remember the Segway?
 Segway was billed as the most revolutionary transportation innovation, well, ever.
-We would use it instead of cars; instead of biking and walking....
+We would use it instead of cars; instead of biking and walking….

 2022-11-10T17:02:29.000Z